PLPAcademy/day-3-assignment-Elijah4545/README.md

 D) Run Dart Doctor

 2. Which command verifies the Dart installation on macOS?
+D

 A) dart --install
 B) dart --check